-OWASP released Top 10 Proactive Controls for Software developers describing the more critical areas that software developers must focus on.
+Proactive Controls for Software developers describing the more critical areas that software developers must focus to develop a secure application.

 The OWASP Top 10 Proactive Controls 2018 contains a list of security techniques that every developer should consider for every software project development.